6 Things to Avoid, so Your Intranet Solution Doesn’t Suck!

 Who will contribute to new content?
 Who will ensure changing information is updated?

 Who will ensure relevant information is available for new job positions?
-Who will ensure the intranet continues to meet employee demands, and company objectives?
+Who will ensure the intranet solution continues to meet employee demands, and company objectives?

 These are all things that a committee or team should have a plan for.
 You don’t want your company to be in a reactive position.
 Dealing with problems, after they become problems, is far more difficult than being proactive and recognizing issues before they begin to affect efficiency.

-3. Not Mobile Friendly
+3. Not Mobile Friendly Intranet Solution

-Was your intranet designed long before anyone even thought about using it outside the office?
+Was your company intranet designed long before anyone even thought about using it outside the office?
 In today’s world, this is a major downfall for all growing companies.

 And what about employees who may not commute to the office every day, or work remotely?
 Allowing access, on any device, is something today’s workers both want and expect.